sicreative/VoltageShift/README.md

 Usage
 --------

+New Versions 1.22:
+1. Change read of timer from system api instead of MSR for improve of compatibility.

 New Versions 1.21:
 1. Updated to support auto set Turbo / Power when startup
 2. Default close "offset" for read temp. sensor.
 (As some system may have issue) [Charlyo]